Bulbinella gibbsii

 Bulbinella gibbsii, commonly known as Gibbs's Māori onion, is a species of flowering plant in the family Asphodelaceae.
-It is endemic to New Zealand, mostly found in the South Island.
+It is endemic to New Zealand, primarily found in the South Island.
 B. gibbsii is typically found in cold habitats in soils with high water content, and typically in tussock grasslands.
 There are two recognised varieties of B. gibbsii, var. gibbsii and var. balanifera.
 B. gibbsii, var. gibbsii reaches a height of up to 300 mm tall, while var. balanifera can reach 600 mm tall.
 B. gibbsii was first described in 1909 by the New Zealand botanist Leonard Cockayne, var. balanifera was described by the botanist Lucy Moore in 1964.
 It gets its specific epithet, gibbsii, after the New Zealand educationalist Frederick Gibbs.

 Description

 Bulbinella gibbsii is a species of subdioecious perennial herb in the family Asphodelaceae and the subfamily Asphodeloideae.
 It reaches a height of up to 300 mm tall.
 B gibbsii var. balanifera reaches a height of 600 mm tall, with slightly longer peduncles and pedicels compared to var. gibbsii.
 Its roots are tuberous.
 Its leaves are strap-like in character and up to 30 mm wide, reddish-green to dark-green in colour.
 Its racemes are usually conical in character, sometimes cylindrical, and the central axis is visible between the flowers.
 Its pedicels are 10–20 mm long.
 Its flowers are dark-yellow in colour, 10–14 mm in diameter, and typically has six tepals with anthers filled with pollen.